LanceGin/Mockman/README.md

 - [x] update an api
 - [x] remove an api
 - [x] query an api info
-- [ ] start an express server with a mock config
+- [x] start an express server with a mock config
+- [ ] handle errors while starting the server

 ### Client